How to Make a Dog Collar On Your Own

 Slide the webbing through the looped fabric.
 Once it is in, you'll want to adjust the fabric so that the seam is aligned straight against the edge of the webbing.
 Doing this ensures that your finished collar looks its best.

-7. Prep the Dog Collar
+7. Prep The Dog Collar

 It's starting to come together!
 Once again, spray your collar with a quick burst of starch.
 Then take a hot iron to it.
-This helps removes wrinkles and sets the seam which will make your next step ( sewing the fabric and webbing together ) much easier.
+This helps remove wrinkles and sets the seam which will make your next step ( sewing the fabric and webbing together ) much easier.

 8. Sew Them Together

 Sew the webbing and fabric together using a seam down each side of the collar.
 It is very important to make sure the thread goes through both the webbing and the fabric.
-On larger collars this stitch is made about 1/4" from the edge.
+On larger collars, this stitch is made about 1/4" from the edge.
 For smaller collars you'll want it closer to the edge, but not so close that you miss the webbing!

 9. Add Your Triglide